google/ExoPlayer/demo-application.md

 weight: 2
 ---

-The ExoPlayer demo app serves two primary purposes:
+ExoPlayer's main demo app serves two primary purposes:

 1. To provide a relatively simple yet fully featured example of ExoPlayer usage.
    The demo app can be used as a convenient starting point from which to develop